pnfo/tipitaka.app/README.md

 ### How to make an executable from the server

 ### Windows
-`rm tipitaka-app.exe; npx pkg -t win --output tipitaka-app.exe tipitaka-app.js`
+`rm tipitaka-app.exe; npx pkg -t win --output tipitaka-app.exe tipitaka-app.js` for 32 bit windows use `win-x86`

 ### Mac
 `npx pkg -t macos --output tipitaka-app-mac tipitaka-app.js`